 *Corresponding author.
 Email: okta.rosfiani@umj.ac.id

 The Think-Pair-Share procedure is designed to give students time and structure to think about a given topic, followed by pairing with peers to discuss responses to the topic, and finally during the third step, they synthesize and share their ideas with a group or class.
-No previous research has examined the Learning Outcomes of Islamic Cultural History Through Cooperative Learning Methods Think-Pair-Share Types.
 The purpose of this study was to illustrate the improvement of Islamic Cultural History learning outcomes through the use of Think-Pair-Share cooperative learning methods for students.
-Classroom action research on seventh-grade students (1) uses the R&H classroom action research model.
-Participants in this study were seventh-grade class (1) students at one Private Junior High School in Jakarta, Indonesia.
+This classroom action research on seventh-grade students used the R&H classroom action research model.
+Participants in this study were seventh-grade class students at one Private Junior High School in Jakarta, Indonesia.
 The data collection of this research was done through tests, observations, and documents.
-While the data analysis using text analysis and descriptive statistics.
-Research data show both student learning outcomes and student T-P-S activities have increased.
+The data analysis employed text analysis and descriptive statistics.
+The findings show both student learning outcomes and student T-P-S activities have increased.
 The Think-Pair-Share method of cooperative learning can improve student learning outcomes, and be able to increase student learning activities in academic content and skills.

-Key words: Learning outcomes, think-pair-share, pairing, sharing ideas, group, academic content.
+Keywords: think-pair-share, pairing, sharing ideas, group, academic content.

 Introduction

-The basis of Cooperative Learning is that students learn with and from each other through structured interdependent relationships [1] (Wallhead & Dyson, 2016).
+The basis of Cooperative Learning is that students learn with and from each other through structured interdependent relationships (Wallhead & Dyson, 2016).
 Cooperative learning is learning that conditions students to learn in a small group with different levels of ability.
 In completing group assignments, each member completes joint assignments, helps and completes material problems, and completes other activities to achieve the learning outcomes that have been done previously.
-According to Chiu [2] (2004) cooperative learning to examine how they affect student assignment time (TOT) and subsequent problem-solving.
+According to Chiu (2004) cooperative learning examines how they affect student assignment time (TOT) and subsequent problem-solving.

 Think-Pair-Share (T-P-S) is a cooperative learning procedure that was developed by Frank Lyman precisely at the University of Maryland in 1981.
 Many educators who support cooperative learning have adopted similar teaching procedures or methods.
-The Think-Pair-Share procedure is designed to give students time and structure to think about a given topic, followed by pairing with peers to discuss responses to the topic, and finally during the third step, they synthesize and share their ideas with a group or class [3] (Shih & Reynolds, 2015).
+The Think-Pair-Share procedure is designed to give students time and structure to think about a given topic, followed by pairing with peers to discuss responses to the topic, and finally during the third step, they synthesize and share their ideas with a group or class (Shih & Reynolds, 2015).
 This learning procedure can improve students' communication skills because students report the results of each other's thoughts and share (discuss) with their partners.
 Then the couple shares with the whole class.